The Independent Pharmacy

 Treatment should be started with benzoyl peroxide, which can be bought over the counter.
 Panoxyl, Quinoderm or Acnecide all can be to prevent acne.
 They need to be used for a minimum of 6-8 weeks and for the full effect it can take 4-6 months of use.

-If benzoyl peroxide has no effect after 6-8 weeks, or if you have many blackheads or whiteheads but they are not red and inflamed then trying a prescription strength retinoid would be useful.
-Differin or Isotrex would be appropriate to start with.
+If benzoyl peroxide has no effect after 6-8 weeks, or if you have many blackheads or whiteheads but they are not red and inflamed, then trying a prescription-strength retinoid would be useful.
+A product like Differin would be appropriate to start with.

-Other effective options are combination products, which contain benzoyl peroxide and either an antibiotic or a retinoid, such as Duac gel (benzoyl peroxide 5% and clindamycin 1%) or Epiduo (benzoyl peroxide 2.5% and adapalene 0.1%).
+Other effective adult acne treatments are combination products, which contain benzoyl peroxide and either an antibiotic or an effective retinoid, such as Duac gel (benzoyl peroxide 5% and clindamycin 1%) or Epiduo (benzoyl peroxide 2.5% and adapalene 0.1%).

 Moderate Acne

-When you have more than 30 spots, a oral antibiotic acne treatment is required.
+When you have more than 30 spots, an oral antibiotic acne treatment is required.
 Antibiotics like lymecycline, erythromycin or minocycline should be considered for the greatest effect.

 Severe Acne

-If you have more than 125 spots, cysts or any scarring then it is recommended you see a doctor in a face-to-face consultation.
+If you have more than 125 spots, cysts, or any scarring, then it is recommended that you see a doctor in a face-to-face consultation.
 They may refer you to a specialist for further treatment.

 • Squeezing and picking at the spots